 Years ago I was blessed to take part in a traditional Jewish Seder meal where the Messianic Jewish host explained the meaning and spiritual significance of each element of the meal.
 When we were finished, the host encouraged all the Christian participants to observe the traditional Jewish Sabbath.
 It was a moving experience and launched me into prayerful study to determine how my wife and I should approach the Sabbath.
 In the end, neither my wife nor I felt led to observe it on a weekly basis as do the Jews.
 Speaking for myself, I felt that way long before ever attending the Seder meal.
 What the study did do for me was to show me why I feel the way I do about traditional Sabbath observance.
 Such is not unusual, for simple discernment often precedes knowledge and understanding.

-Controversial as the subject is and having had my fill of so many self-appointed defenders of man’s religious kingdom who were threatened by the tithe articles (link) the Father led me to write, I never figured to write anything about the Sabbath.
-That is, until recently, when I heard a man argue for keeping the Sabbath by claiming “I recently informed my wife that I will begin sleeping with other women because of this new found freedom (that) I have (in Christ) to disregard the 7th commandment which says ‘Thou shalt not commit adultery’.”
-I hope dear reader, that you find the man’s crass and manipulative analogy as nauseous as I do.
+Controversial as the subject is and having had my fill of so many self-appointed defenders of man’s religious kingdom who were threatened by the many tithe articles (link) the Father led me to write, I never figured to write anything about the Sabbath.
+That is until recently when I heard a man argue for keeping the 4th commandment with the following twisted logic: “I recently informed my wife that I will begin sleeping with other women because of this new found freedom (that) I have (in Christ) to disregard the 7th commandment which says ‘Thou shalt not commit adultery’.”
+The man’s inference being IF in Christ the 4th commandment (Sabbath) no longer applies, neither does the 7th (Adultery).
+I hope dear reader, that you find the man’s crass and manipulative analogy as nauseating as I do.
 Continue reading

 If there were a meter by which to measure introversion, I’d register in the hermit zone.
 That means few people other than my wife and father know me well.
 While I prefer it that way, it’s often frustrating, especially where sharing my faith and talents are concerned.
 Not surprising then that I blog, journal, and post my original tunes on the web.